bugcrowd/templates/submissions/description/physical_security_issues/bypass_of_physical_access_control/template.md

-# Bypass of Physical Access Control

-## Overview of the Vulnerability

 The physical access control mechanisms implemented to secure the device are vulnerable to a bypass attack.
 This flaw allows unauthorized attacker to circumvent the designed physical security measures implemented, gaining access to the device's internal hardware and components that are intended to be restricted.

 ## Business Impact